MinnPost/minnpost-elections-dashboard/README.md

 Add the Heroku Postgres add-on to the Heroku application.
 Heroku allows two applications to share the same database.
 They provide [instructions](https://devcenter.heroku.com/articles/managing-add-ons#using-the-command-line-interface-attaching-an-add-on-to-another-app) for this.

+To get the data into the database, you can either [import it into Heroku](https://devcenter.heroku.com/articles/heroku-postgres-import-export), either from the included `election-scraper-structure.sql` file or from your database once it has data in it.

+If you want to create empty tables on Heroku, you can do that by running the `CREATE TABLE` and `CREATE INDEX` commands from the `election-scraper-structure.sql` files after you open a `heroku pg:psql` session.
+Then you can run the scraper to populate the database.

 ### Production authentication for Google Sheets

 In the project's Heroku settings, enter the configuration values from the production-only JSON key downloaded above into the values for these fields: